 Effectively communicating the details with all the stakeholders is important.

 You will need to communicate with the production staff.
-They may need new tools or additional personnel to help get the job done.
+To get the job done, new tools or additional personnel could be required.
 Make sure they are involved in the discussions and decisions that affect their work.

 Help back office staff understand the new processes and engage their feedback on how to make things more efficient.